fgindraud/meowww/Readme.md

 ## Design
 The server uses rouille, which has synchronous IO.
-All requests must go through a lock (bad), but this is simpler.

 WebSockets are used only to push new message notifications from the server to clients.
 They are technically duplex mode, but the rouille API is too synchronous to use both directions.
 New messages are sent to the server using separate AJAX requests.

+Each chat room is protected by a single lock, which prevents scaling to many users in a chat room.
+However many chat rooms can be supported without too much slowdown.
+The list of chat rooms is protected by a RwLock, so creation / destruction of chat rooms is serialized.

 ## TODO
 * Store nickname in Cookies ?
-* Improve websocket handling & cleanup, by using an asynchronous framework.
 * Prune unused chat rooms (timer).
+* Improve websocket handling with an asynchronous framework (not soon).